rickyplc/chrome-extension-linky/readme.md

 ## The Task

-1. The extension should detect all links and buttons on page
+1. The extension should detect all links and buttons on the page
 2. It should pull the tag name and, if it's a link, the href attribute
 3. These should be passed to the background script and stored in extension local storage against the URL they were captured from
    1. **Note:** Not local storage on the site